-The youth summer program encouraged young people to stay active during the summer months and helped them understand the importance of healthy living by providing them with the skills and confidence to cook simple nutritious meals on a budget.
-The OCN accreditation of the program shows the possibilities of learning outside of a school setting and over the summer months in a fun and interactive way.
+The youth summer programme encouraged young people to stay active during the summer months and helped them understand the importance of healthy living by providing them with the skills and confidence to cook simple nutritious meals on a budget.
+The OCN accreditation of the programme shows the possibilities of learning outside of a school setting and over the summer months in a fun and interactive way.

-The Portadown Gets Active Program emphasized the confidence, independence and team building skills that were built in the young people who participated on the program.
+The Portadown Gets Active Programme emphasised the confidence, independence and team building skills that were built in the young people who participated on the programme.

 The awards evening was attended by statutory agencies including the Education Authority, Southern Health and Social Care Trust and the Health and Social Care Board.

-Hugh McCaughey, chair of the Children and Young People’s Strategic Partnership (CYPSP) commended the program, saying: “CYPSP are committed to identifying what works through partnership working, co-design and co-production with organizations, children and their families.
+Hugh McCaughey, chair of the Children and Young People’s Strategic Partnership (CYPSP) commended the programme, saying: “CYPSP are committed to identifying what works through partnership working, co-design and co-production with organisations, children and their families.
 This work is being driven by a regional task and finish group for Northern Ireland.”

 Notes to Editors: